Top of page

 A small number of chemotherapy drugs are given by injection into the layer of fat that lies just under your skin.
 Having chemotherapy in this way is known as subcutaneous chemotherapy.

-A chemotherapy nurse injects the drug through a tiny needle into the skin on your tummy, upper arm or thigh.
 The injection is not usually painful but it might sting for a few moments.
-The time it takes to give the drug varies from seconds to minutes, depending on what drug you are having.
+The time it takes to give the drug varies from seconds to minutes, depending on what drug or drugs you are having.

 Ambulatory chemotherapy

-Many hospitals now offer ambulatory chemotherapy.
+Many hospitals offer ambulatory chemotherapy.
 This means that you don’t have to stay in hospital for your treatment.
-Instead, you have it in your home or in hospital accommodation, such as in an apartment, near to the hospital.
+Instead, you have it in your home or in accommodation near to the hospital.
 Some people prefer to have chemotherapy in this way as they feel it gives them more independence, privacy and comfort than staying in hospital.

-• have someone who could drive you to the hospital at any time of the day or night, if you need to go
+• have someone with you who could drive you to the hospital at any time of the day or night, if you need to go.

 I was away from home for a long time, initially in ambulatory care, receiving high dose LEAM chemotherapy, and then in hospital once my neutrophils became very low and the side effects too bad.
 While I was in ambulatory care, we went out for walks and visited museums together as a family.
 It was quite surreal to be doing that with the chemotherapy attached to me.